-Angry Qantas investors block executives' pay plan
+Angry Qantas Investors Block Executives' Pay Plan

-Jeering Qantas shareholders voted down a pay package for the company's top brass Friday, as the outgoing chairman apologised for a public "loss of trust" in Australia's much-loved carrier.
+(MENAFN- Jordan Times) MELBOURNE - Jeering Qantas shareholders voted down a pay package for the company's top brass recently, as the outgoing chairman apologised for a public "loss of trust" in Australia's much-loved carrier.

 The 102-year-old airline enjoyed a record profit last year.